Wilaak/Route2/README.md

 The named argument `expire` can be set to an integer representing how many seconds till the cache gets invalidated and rebuilt again.

+>**Note**: Route caching is not necessary in worker mode since the route tree is retained in memory.
+You may still enable it if you find yourself restarting the workers often.

->**Caution**: Be careful when specifying the `filepath` as the file may be overwritten or deleted during the caching process.
+>**Caution**: Use caution when setting the `filepath`.
+The specified file may be overwritten or removed during the caching process, so ensure it does not conflict with other important files.

 ```php
 Route2::fromCache(